 We have always felt that long-haul air travel is the foremost field in which to achieve a significant reduction of greenhouse gas emissions within the scope of our operations.
 Rather than to resort to controversial and distracting carbon-offsetting, we adopted a proactive strategy in reorienting our business toward increasingly affluent and receptive regional markets.
 As a direct result, we are pleased to be able to say that, since 2011, up to 67 % of our yearly guests are resident within the Australasian realm, whereas in the early days of our operations all our guests, without exception, were inter-continental travelers from Europe and the USA.

 Preventing deforestation and forest degradation are also obvious ways of reducing the amount of greenhouse gases in the atmosphere.
 'Reducing emissions from deforestation in developing countries and approaches to stimulate action', first appeared as an agenda item in December 2005, at the 11th session of the Conference of the Parties to the Climate Change Convention (COP 11) in Montréal.
 Two years later, at COP 13 in Bali, Reduced Emissions from Deforestation and Forest Degradation, commonly referred to as REDD, was the big new idea to save the planet from runaway climate change.
-Eight years later, the world's politicians are still talking about the framework, mechanisms and modalities of an enhanced REDD+ in which the rights of indigenous peoples — initially simply skipped over — are just starting to be acknowledged in principle.
-All this time, however, this increasingly controversial top-down initiative did not yield a single rupiah-cent for a customary landowner in West Papua as a reward for good forest stewardship, and the territory's vast frontier forests continue to be depleted at an unprecedented scale.
+Nearly ten years later, the world's politicians are still talking about the framework, mechanisms and modalities of an enhanced REDD+ in which the rights of indigenous peoples — initially simply skipped over — are just starting to be acknowledged in principle.
+All this time, however, this increasingly controversial top-down initiative did not yield a single rupiah-cent for a customary landowner in West Papua as a reward for good forest stewardship, and the territory's vast frontier forests continue to be depleted on an unprecedented scale.

-At Papua Expeditions, we certainly didn't want to wait for the world's leaders to get it right.
+At Papua Expeditions we certainly didn't want to wait for the world's leaders to get it right.
 It simply takes too long and carbon-offsetting anyway is a misleading solution to our climate problems.
 With our Community Conservation and Ecotourism Agreement (CCEA) for the Orobiai River catchment on the Raja Ampat island of Waigeo, we sought to start at the very bottom, where it matters most, by engaging into direct structured payments to customary landholding groups in return for carefully defined and monitored conservation and education outcomes.
 Our initiative is inspired on the concept of Payment for Ecological Services (PES), whereby a voluntary, contingent transaction is made between buyers and providers of a well-defined environmental service or a land-use likely to produce that service.
 While most definitely not conceived with climate change mitigation in mind, by avoiding deforestation and forest degradation, our initiative may reasonably be expected to yield climate benefits in addition to the tangible benefits to indigenous communities and the environment on which their livelihoods depend.
 In short, when you travel with us in West Papua, your visit really counts for indigenous peoples, forests and wildlife.

 Finally, it goes without saying that we also spare no reasonable effort to actively reduce our carbon footprint within our day-to-day operations.
 We use public transport whenever this is feasible, and when a charter is required, we always ensure that efficiently-powered vehicles are being used.
 We fly as least as possible for general company operational purposes, and readily will undertake alternative journeys of up to 48 hrs by shipping carrier if available.